parthasarathy27/SystemMonitoringScripts/README.md

-Here's a refined version of your repository's `README.md` file that is professional and well-structured for a polished and comprehensive documentation.

----

 # **System Monitoring and Health Checker Scripts**

 This repository contains a set of Python and Bash scripts designed to monitor the health of a Linux system, automate backup tasks, analyze server log files, and check the health of applications.
 These scripts help system administrators automate critical monitoring and maintenance tasks, and quickly identify performance issues or failures in the system and applications.